 Now that you’ve got a handle on the hard numbers, it’s time to take a look at some less quantifiable data.
 Hopefully, you’ve been collecting and assessing ongoing feedback on your recruitment process all year through things like candidate experience surveys, employee exit interviews, and input from members of your recruiting team.

 If not, you still need an end-of-the-year assessment, which will help give you an idea of what did and didn’t work.
-Gathering feedback is one of the most important things you can do, so if you haven’t been doing this, make sure to add it to your 2023 goals!
+Gathering feedback is one of the most important things you can do, so if you haven’t been doing this, make sure to add it to your 2025 goals!

 When you review this subjective feedback, what stands out?
 Are there themes that keep coming up, like a lack of communication during the hiring process or unmet salary expectations?
-Combined with the objective recruiting metrics we discussed in step 1, these form a full, dynamic picture of your recruiting program that will serve you in step 3.
+Combined with the objective recruiting metrics we discussed in Step 1, these form a full, dynamic picture of your recruiting program that will serve you in Step 3.

 Related: How to Measure Employee Satisfaction